-I was rereading some of the archived articles that are found here and decided to see if the water situation in Palestine had improved.
+An aside: I was rereading some of the archived articles that are found here and decided to see if the water situation in Palestine had improved.
 Unfortunately just the opposite has occurred as is evident from this 2/2019 article about the Israelis cutting off water to Palestinian Villages. .
 As I sit here in Colorado at the beginning of the spring skiing season at Arapahoe, my wife doing google searches for great prices on the latest North Face jackets, horrible events continue to take place through out the world.
 A new NorthFace jacket arrives in the mail, we go skiing for several hours each day, go out to dinner, visit friends, and elsewhere in the world people are suffering at the hands of deliberately cruel government policies.
 And that includes our US government.

 Six months later I am continuing this post.
 Here it is Fall once again in Colorado and I am looking forward to the ski season.
 I still have my NorthFace ski jacket my wife bought on sale last spring.
 Lucky me.
 BUT ... here I will continue my rant about nothing getting better in the world.